Quantum Similarity Testing with Convolutional Neural Networks

+In the Wigner function representation, the combination of displacements, rotations, and squeezing corresponds to an affine transformation in phase space.
+We use StateNet for testing whether two data images generated from states of the form~(\ref{eq:snapstate}) are equivalent up to an affine transformations.
+Fig.~\ref{fig:affine} shows examples of image data for equivalent as well as inequivalent quantum states.
+By balancing both the false rejection rate and the false acceptance rate, we obtain a distance threshold $0.4$, which makes our model accept all pairs of equivalent states, and reject the inequivalent ones.
+More numerical results are shown in Supplementary Note 4.

+{ {\em Similarity testing with two different sets of achievable measurements. } Quantum information protocols have been implemented on a variety of experimental platforms, each involving different sets of feasible measurements.
+For instance, homodyne measurements are commonly used for photonic systems~\cite{lvovsky2009}, while displaced parity measurements are preferable in cavity quantum electrodynamics~\cite{heeres2015,sivak2022}.
+Here we demonstrate that StateNet test the similarity of quantum states realized on two different experimental platforms, with two different sets of accessible measurements.

+We consider a scenario where Alice performs displaced parity measurements on state $\rho$, while Bob performs homodyne measurements on state $\sigma$.
+Given measurement data from these two essentially different types of measurements, Charlie aims to determine whether $\rho$ equals to $\sigma$.
+To achieve this objective, we jointly train two neural networks, so that their measurement data from these two different types of measurements are mapped into a single representation space.
+Fig.~\ref{fig:crossPlatform} illustrates the rejection rates against quantum fidelity between two noisy cat states.}

+{ {\em Similarity testing for multiqubit states.} StateNet can also be adapted to the problem of testing the similarity of multiqubit states, such as the ground states of Ising model.
+We test its performance on pairs of $10$-, $20$-or $50$-qubit states $\rho$ and $\sigma$, where $\rho$ represents an ideal ferromagnetic Ising ground state, and $\sigma$ an untrusted Ising ground state with poor calibration of the coupling parameters.
+Alice (Bob) selects a subset of two-qubit nearest-neighbor Pauli measurements, and the measurement statistics is then input into StateNet.
+The results of our numerical experiments, provided in Supplementary Note 5, show that our approach can correctly identify whether two datasets are from the same $\rho$ or different states $\rho$ and $\sigma$ with a probability of over $90\%$ for 10 qubits.
+However, for $50$ qubits, the success probability drops to $80\%$ if the amount of measurement data is kept fixed. }

-Our work opens up the application of metric learning techniques~\cite{schultz2003} to the characterization of quantum systems produced by noisy intermediate scaled quantum devices~\cite{preskill2018}.
-Furthermore, it sheds light on how machines can discover physical concepts, such as the similarity of two quantum states, without any hard-coded information about the corresponding physical theories ~\cite{iten2020,flam2022,krenn2022}.
+{\em Conclusions.} We introduced a model of neural network for testing the similarity of quantum states from limited noisy data.
+Our work opens up the application of metric learning techniques~\cite{schultz2003} to the characterization of quantum systems produced by noisy intermediate-scale quantum devices~\cite{preskill2018}.
+Furthermore, it sheds light on how machines can discover physical notions, such as the similarity of two quantum states, without any hard-coded information about the corresponding physical theories ~\cite{iten2020,flam2022,krenn2022}.